The Project Terrapin Team

 2020 Summer Research Staff

-Project Terrapin is a growing organization that supports habitat projects throughout the Barnegat Bay watershed.
+Project Terrapin supports habitat enhancement throughout the Barnegat Bay watershed.
 We reach over 6000 people annually.
 However, with the recent pandemic, we are working safely and cautiously.
 We continue to use research to develop sound conservation projects and educational initiatives.

 Dr. John Wnek